people at picnic table

 Chemistry Joint Safety Team (JST)

-The JTS is a group of graduate students and postdocs from the departments of Environmental Health and Safety and Chemistry who cultivate a culture of safety.
-The main goals are to improve safety awareness and literacy in chemical laboratories, provide safety skills and resources to assist researchers, and establish a communication network.
-Some initiatives include providing lab training to first-year students, archiving near misses, supporting safety officers, and distributing safety information via posters, newsletters, and talks.
+We work with Environmental Health and Safety to cultivate a safety culture by improving safety awareness and literacy in chemical labs, providing safety skills and resources to assist researchers, and establishing a communication network.
+We provide lab training to first-years, archive near misses, support safety officers, and distribute safety information via posters, newsletters, meetings, talks, and events.

 National Organization for the Professional Advancement of Black Chemists & Chemical Engineers Yale Student Chapter

-NOBCChE is a non-profit professional organization dedicated to assisting black and other minority students and professionals in fully realizing their potential in academic, professional, and entrepreneurial pursuits in chemistry, chemical engineering, and allied fields.
+NOBCChE is a non-profit professional organization dedicated to assisting black and other minority students and professionals to fully realize their potential in academic, professional, and entrepreneurial pursuits in chemistry, chemical engineering, and allied fields.

-Browse the website and engage with the Yale student chapter on Instagram and Twitter.
+Check out the Yale student chapter on Instagram and X

 Open Labs at Yale